Source Company – Cash Drawers and the Vault

 As you can see above, the information is entered into the check in LoanPro and then sent out as a .pdf to the lender.

-The information you'll enter is:
+The information you'll need is as follows:

 - Pay to the order of - This is the client who wants to get money out of their account.